Sum1Solutions/karen-read-trials/README.md

 ## How We Built It

 ### **Research & Data Collection**
-- **AI-Assisted Analysis:** This project utilizes AI language models to synthesize and organize information while maintaining strict adherence to factual reporting

 - **Web Search & Analysis:** Comprehensive search of major news outlets for daily trial coverage
 - **Source Verification:** Cross-referenced multiple sources for accuracy